KatBotkowska/MyTwitter/README.md

 * [Sources](#sources)

 ## General info
-This project is a small version of Tweeter.
+This project is a small version of Twitter.
 Small app to send and get messages and post tweets with registration and login.
 Acces to tweets and messages only for logged users.

 ## Technologies